HyperspaceMadness/Mega_Bezel/README.md

 - **Interlace and Fake Scanlines Trigger Res**
   - Resolution where the shader should switch into its interlace or high res content mode.
 - **Interlacing Mode: OFF | Normal 1-3 | Interpolation 4-5**
+  * Default is Mode 4 which gives a result with no scanlines
 - **Interlacing Effect Smoothness**
 - **Interlacing Scanline Effect**
 - **Interlacing (Scanline) Saturation**